 the web guide to the Northumbrian rapper sword dance

-The Northumbrian rapper sword dance is a unique tradition of Northumberland and County Durham in England.
-The dance was originally performed by miners in the pit villages of Tyneside and the surrounding area, and gradually spread with revival groups worldwide.
+The Northumbrian rapper sword dance is a unique tradition from the North-East of England.
+The dance was originally performed by miners in the pit villages of Northumberland and County Durham, but in last few decades has spread with revival groups worldwide.
 It is performed at speed by a team of five people continuously linked by flexible swords called rappers, which are weaved in and out of figures for display.
 It is a fairly recent tradition which has evolved over less than two hundred years from a much older hilt-and-point sword dance tradition found all over Europe.

 This site aims to provide an introduction to this living tradition together with comprehensive information about the rapper sword dance, including its history, notations of traditional dances, related sword dances from other parts of England and Europe, rapper events, listing of current rapper teams and a bibliography, online archive and links for further information.